AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

 Parameter Aliasing Prevention In SPARK
 ----------------------------------------

-* Goal: changing the value of an object should not also alter the value of some other object
 * Multiple output parameters must not be aliased
 * Input and output parameters must not be aliased, if there is possible interference
 * Output parameters must never be aliased with global variables referenced by the subprogram
 * Input parameters must not be aliased with global variables written by the subprogram, unless they are always passed by copy (reading is OK)

-   - Functions cannot have parameters (or global variables) of mode `out` or `in out` so function calls cannot introduce illegal aliasing
+* Functions cannot have outputs (parameters or global variables) hence cannot introduce illegal aliasing

 ----------------------------
 Data Initialization Policy